RoyLai-InfoCorp/fin556/day-1/home-assignments/06-hd-wallet/README.md

 -   `0'`: Account index
 -   `0`: Change index (external addresses)

-Understanding derivation paths is crucial when:

--   Migrating between wallet applications
--   Recovering wallets with custom paths
--   Integrating with hardware wallets
+By changing the last segment of the derivation path, we can generate different addresses from the same mnemonic.

+For example, the first three addresses are derived using the following paths:

+-   First address: `m/44'/60'/0'/0/0`
+-   Second address: `m/44'/60'/0'/0/1`
+-   Third address: `m/44'/60'/0'/0/2`

+Notice how only the last segment changes to generate different addresses.

 ---

-## 🛠️ Lab Practice: Generating Mnemonic Phrase
+## 🛠️ Lab Practice: Using Derivation Paths

--   **Open Hardhat Console**
+-   **Start Hardhat Console**

-    In a new terminal window, navigate to the project directory and run:

     ```bash
     hh console
     ```

-    NOTE: No need to connect to localhost since we are only using ethers.js library.

 -   **Generate New Mnemonic Phrase**

-    In the Hardhat console, run the following commands line by line after the `>` prompt to generate a new mnemonic phrase:
+    Generate a new mnemonic phrase and save it into a variable:

     ```js
-    > const { ethers } = require("hardhat");
+    > const { ethers } = require("ethers");
     > mnemonic = ethers.Wallet.createRandom().mnemonic.phrase;

     // Sample Output: